V-Squared/v2-Plan/index.md

 # Simple and Fast <a name="simple"></a>
 We integrated V²Plan into the V² web site.
-Editing an article or adding a comment to its issue is done with just one mouse click.
-This makes contribution to V² as easy as [wikipedia](https://www.wikipedia.org/).
+Editing an article or adding a comment to its issue is done with just one mouse click on the Edit Floating Action Button.
+The power of community editing has been proven by  [wikipedia](https://www.wikipedia.org/).

 # V²Plan System is the engine of V²Plan <a name="engine"></a>